shahanakattil/MS-900-Lab-Content/Module-3-M365-Business-Management-Capabilities.md

 1. Open a new browser window and log in to the office365 center at https://www.office.com.

-1. When prompted enter the username and password of the user which you have created in the the Exercise 1 task 1.
-For example Odl_User-DeploymentId.
+1. When prompted enter the username and password of the user which you have created in the the **Exercise 1 task 1.** For example Odl_User-<inject key="DeploymentID" enableCopy="false"/>.

 1. In the office365 portal from the **App launcher** click on **All apps** and in the search bar search for **Forms**, from **Open context menu** click on **Open in new tab**, this will redirect you to the **Forms** web page.